Why Art Museums is Breaking Up with The Sackler Family

 The Sackler Family and the Art Philanthropy

 The Sackler name is emblazoned on dozens of the world’s greatest museums, universities, and performing arts centers.
 Making their name as philanthropists, they supported major institutions such as The American Museum of National History, Guggenheim, The Smithsonian, Tate Gallery, The Louvre, universities like Harvard, Oxford, and Cambridge, among others, many of which today have wings named after the family.
-They also endowed numerous professorships and underwritten medical research.
+Sacklers also endowed numerous professorships and underwritten medical research.

 Richard, the son of the late Raymond Sackler, once said: “My father raised Jon and me to believe that philanthropy is an important part of how we should fill our lives.”
 However, the Sacklers’ altruism appears to be connected to a compelling narcissistic ambition of attaching their name to humankind’s greatest achievements.

-The OxyContin and Addiction
+The Sacklers and the Opioid Crisis – OxyContin and Addiction

-In 2015, the family was listed in Forbes’ list of America’s Richest Families, with a collective net worth of $13 billion.
+In 2015, the Sackler family was listed in Forbes’ list of America’s Richest Families, with a collective net worth of $13 billion.
 Sons of Isaac Sackler and his wife Sophie, Arthur, Mortimer and Raymond Sackler, bought a small pharmaceutical company, Purdue Fredericks, in 1952.
 Now known as Purdue Pharma, the company introduced OxyContin in 1996, misbranded and heavily promoted drug regarded as the main factor in the opioid epidemic.
 As the Sacklers saw increased scrutiny in the late 2010s over their association with OxyContin, David Crow, writing in the Financial Times, described the family name as “tainted”.

 A controversial drug, OxyContin contains oxycodone as its sole active ingredient, a chemical cousin of heroin which was previously rarely prescribed by doctors for its addictive properties except for acute cancer pain and end-of-life palliative care.
-The family misinformed the medical community through funded research which dismissed the concerns about opioid addiction as overblown, pushing doctors to change their prescribing habits.
+The Sackler family misinformed the medical community through funded research which dismissed the concerns about opioid addiction as overblown, pushing doctors to change their prescribing habits.

-The entire marketing of the drug was based on convincing doctors of the drug’s safety with literature that had been produced by doctors who were paid by the company.
+The entire marketing of the drug was based on convincing doctors of the drug’s safety with literature that had been produced by doctors who were paid by the Purdue Pharma.
 For instance, the highly regarded doctor Russell Portenoy, who received funding from Purdue, spoke out about the problem of untreated chronic pain saying that opioids needed to be destigmatized, amounting concerns about their addiction and abuse to a “medical myth.”

 As Barry Meier writes in Pain Killer, “In terms of narcotic firepower, OxyContin was a nuclear weapon.”
 While many patients found the drug to be a vital salve for excruciating pain, many more others developed severe addiction.
-Purdue marketed it as a drug with a twelve-hour relief, which was not the case with the majority of patients who required more medication before this time mark.
+The company marketed it as a drug with a twelve-hour relief, which was not the case with the majority of patients who required more medication before this time mark.
 This was a recipe for withdrawal symptoms between doses, leading to addiction and abuse.
 However, the company insisted that it was a matter of individual responsibility as people were not taking OxyContin as directed, while the dangers of the drug were actually intrinsic to it.

 The Centers for Disease Control blamed opioids for two-thirds of the 70,000 overdose deaths in the US in 2017, adding that 1.7 million people were suffering from addiction to painkillers like OxyContin in the same year.
 At the same time, it has been stated by the American Society of Addiction Medicine that four out of five people who try heroin today started with prescription painkillers.